root3nl/SupportApp/README.md

 * MDM support to configure your own branding such as a custom title, logo, SF Symbols and contact methods
 * Notarized
 * Sandboxed
-* Localization in English and Dutch
+* Localized in English and Dutch

 ## Features